elixir-lang/elixir/README.md

 * Add JIT on module compilation
 * Extending builtin types (like inheriting from Integer)
 * Add method cache table
-* Allow classes to be reopened
+* Allow object definitions to be reopened or to copy from another object
 * Improve constant lookup

 # Learning Elixir